pvginkel/PdfiumViewer/README.markdown

   After the last include line, add `#include "../../v8/include/v8.h"`.
 Then, at the top of the `FPDF_InitLibrary` function, add the line `v8::V8::InitializeICU();`.

+You may have to run the build a few times because the dependencies don't appear to be resolved correctly.
+For me, the second time the build completes successfully.

 After you've made these changes and compiled the solution, you will get a valid DLL which can be copied into the "Libraries/Pdfium" directory of the project.

+To build the 64-bit version of the Pdfium library, drop down the `Release` option in the toolbar and open the `Configuration Manager`.
+There, change the `Active solution platform` to `x64`.
+The steps to update the project configuration explained above need to be performed again because they are dependent on the platform.

 ## Bugs